peterleng/spring/README.md

 ## Pagination

 Paginated results are important in an application and it's generally a pain with raw Elasticsearch results.
-Another good reason for using Bouncy!
+Another good reason for using SpringSearch!
 It paginates results in exactly the same way as Eloquent does, so you don't have to learn anything new.

 Paginate to 15 models per page (default):
 ```php